RainbowJM/meesterproef-2223/README.md

 For a more detailed infomation about the daily stand-ups, sprint reviews and retrospectives you can go to the [wiki](https://github.com/RainbowJM/strandeiland/wiki/Daily-Stand-ups--&-Retrospective)

+### Feedback Week 4
+#### Feedback Code Review - 21 juni 2023
+- The code is well structured and uncluttered
+- Good file names
+- Remove console.log
+- remove not needed comments
+- Split `app.js` into multiple files
+- Do performance test
+- Do accessibility test
+- Prioritize tasks
+- Check for the correct head structuring in html
+- Check if you are using the correct html elements

+#### Feedback Design Review - 22 juni 2023
+- Let the wish button rotate a bit when hovered
+- Try the select menu
+- Try using grid auto fit

+#### Feedback Sprint Review - 23 juni 2023
+- Show what the page looks like when sorted by themes
+- Change the call button action
+- Show a data visualization which themes are used the most
+- Filter sorting should be underneath the most recent wishes
+- Enforce max 3 themes in the form
+- See if we can flip the image or make it a bit higher
+- Visualization how you can see which themes are most common

+#### Retrospetive
+Out of all the other weeks this was the week that we worked extra very hard on the project. we wanted to have the majority of the functionalities done by the end of this week.
+And we achieved that.
+I worked on the design of the user detail page and then set it in to the code.
+When the code design was one, I worked on fetching data from the database and displaying it on the page.
+Also help Keisha with the filter and the sorting of the wishes.
+But sadly we could make it work.
+During the code review we asked about it, we good as feedback that we should try to visualize the filter and sorting.
+And skip the functionality for now.
+So we did that, and it looks really good.
+During this project I was/am the "pull request master" so I had to merge all the branches and fix the merge conflicts.
+On the final day before the sprint review, we got a major merge conflict, that took me hours to fix.
+Had to make hard descisions, but in the end it worked out.
+Finally I have been walking through the application and fixed some bugs.

+I think we work well together as a group, and there is clear communication and division of labor.

+For a more detailed infomation about the daily stand-ups, sprint reviews and retrospectives you can go to the [wiki](https://github.com/RainbowJM/strandeiland/wiki/Daily-Stand-ups--&-Retrospective)

 ---

 ## Course Applied
 ### CSS to the Rescue
+#### Learning objectives
+These are the leraning objectives for the course CSS to the Rescue (in Dutch):
+- Je kunt experimenteren met (voor jou) nieuwe css-technieken - om de mogelijkheden op waarde te schatten en te gebruiken waar gepast.
+- Je hebt begrip van de volle kracht en mogelijkheden van CSS.
+Je laat zien dat CSS meer kan dan allen web pages 'stylen'.
+- Je hebt begrip van de interactie-technieken van CSS (en HTML).
+De UX is aangenaam bruikbaar binnen de gekozen context(en).
+- Je hebt begrip hoe progressive enhancement elegant toe te passen.
+Je laat zien dat je cascade, inheritance en specificity kunt toepassen.

+#### Explanation
+In this project you can defintely see that I have experimented with new CSS techniques.
+When I started with this minor I only new `div` and only used `id` and `class` as selector.
+BUt now I now more about the CSS selector and the possibility.
+This meesterproef project is defintily a good example.
+Check week 2 en week 4 for more information.

 ### Web App From Scratch